orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 The Eth Revenue would be distributed as shown below:
 ![BorrowedEthRevenue](/plots/BorrowedEthRevenue.png)

 **Reason for the modifications:**

 - Traditionally Rocket Pool has married RPL speculation with Node Operation, and has constrained target profitability to be a narrow window:
   - Requiring a minimum RPL bond of 10% borrowed ETH
   - Max effective RPL stake at 150% bonded ETH
   - Recently optimized even more narrowly for an RPL bond of 10-15% borrowed ETH with RPIP30.
-- This proposal provides a path to decoupling the RPL speculation from Node Operation and support the maximum number of participants in Rocket Pool.
+- This proposal provides a path to decoupling RPL speculation from Node Operation and support the maximum number of participants in Rocket Pool.
 This is accomplished by:
-  - Opening the market to RPL skeptics (allowing Eth Only Node Operators, and linearly increasing bonus commission for Node Operators with RPL collaterals of 0-10% borrowed ETH).
+  - Opening the market to RPL skeptics (allowing Eth Only Node Operators, and linearly increasing bonus commission for Node Operators with Staked RPL collaterals values equivalent to 0-10% borrowed ETH).
   - We also open the market to a wider range of RPL speculators by allowing pure RPL staking
 - The changes to the RPL Inflation Revenue Distribution introduces the "Rocket Pool Node Operator Flywheel" shown below: